stars-labs/heco-chain-docs/en-us/Announcement.md

 # The latest Announcement

-## Announcement of Heco that 19 Anchor Tokens to be Launched in Huobi Ecological Chain HECO
+## 19 Anchor Tokens to be Launched in Huobi Ecological Chain HECO

 Dear users: